Melanie Field: Career

 Melanie Field graduated with a Master's Degree from Yale School of Drama in 2016.
 She gained recognition for being cast as Heather Chandler in the television adaptation of Heathers, a role originated by the late Kim Walker.
 The series was met with controversy and was cancelled after a single, hastily aired season.

 In 2019, Field had a recurring role in the Netflix series You as Sunrise, a stay at home mommy-blogger.
 That same year she starred in Florida Girls as Kaitlin, the leader of a quartet of girls looking to make something of themselves.
 Her character is described as a "badass".
 She was later cast as Bitsy Sussman in The Angel of Darkness, the sequel series of The Alienist.

 In 2020, Field was cast in Amazon's comedy pilot A League of Their Own as Jo Deluca.

 Personal life

-In 2021, she met Zachary Likins and they had their wedding in September 2022.
+Field married Zachary Likins on May 14, 2022.

 In 2022, Field revealed that she is queer in an article for autostraddle.com.